British tourist, 72, drowns after getting swept out to sea in front of wife

 A British tourist has drowned after being swept out to sea with his wife while on holiday in India.

-The 72-year-old Briton died at a beach in Goa on Friday evening after going for a swim with his partner.
+Vijay Tulshidas Daswani, 72, died at Talpona beach in Goa on Friday evening after going for a swim just after 6pm.

-The couple were in deep sea and began to drift, raising the alarm to lifeguards who rushed to rescue the pair at Talpona beach in Canacona.
+Harish Raut Dessai, a police officer at Canacona police station, told The Independent the couple was dragged out to sea by a “strong wave”.

-Both were given CPR, and while the woman was revived, the man could not be saved.
-He was taken to a local hospital but was later confirmed dead.
+Lifeguards rushed to rescue the pair and brought them to shore.
+While the woman was revived, the man could not be saved.

+Daswani, from Mapesbury in London, was taken to a local hospital but was later pronounced dead.

+A spokesperson for the UK Foreign Office said: “We are supporting the family of a British man who died in India and are in touch with the local authorities.”

+Dessai said: “We received a call from a duty officer on Friday at 6.13pm informing us that a 72-year-old man named Vijay Tulshidas Daswani, a resident of Mapesbury, London, had been brought dead in a case of drowning.

+“The dead body was taken to the district hospital in South Goa District Hospital in Margao, where the autopsy was conducted over the weekend.

+“We have filed a case of unnatural death under section 174 of CRPC (Code of Criminal Procedure).”

-A Canacona police spokesperson told The Independent: “The couple ventured into the deep sea despite warnings.
+A Canacona police spokesperson added: “The couple ventured into the deep sea despite warnings.

 Join our commenting forum